iccmr-quantum/Intro-to-Quantum-Computer-Music/README.md

 ## Installation
 Before starting, make sure you have [Max](http://cycling74.com) installed, as well as [The QAC toolkit](http://quantumland.art/qac) Max package.
 You will also need an account with [IBM Quantum Experience](quantum-computing.ibm.com).

-Clone or [download](https://github.com/iccmr-quantum/The-Quantum-Computer-Music-Tutorial/archive/refs/heads/main.zip) and unzip this repo.
+Clone this repo.
+(Note: if you use the zip download function in github it will not include the [UDP_Qasm submodule](/part_2/), and you'll have to manually [download it](https://github.com/iccmr-quantum/OSC-Qasm/archive/refs/heads/main.zip) yourself)

 You're now ready to explore _Intro to Quantum Computer Music_!